Santali vs Navajo

 Santali vs Navajo Difficulty

 The Santali vs Navajo difficulty level basically depends on the number of Santali Alphabets and Navajo Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Santali and Navajo are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Santali and Navajo, which language is harder to learn?
-Time required to learn Santali is Not Available while to learn Navajo time required is 88 weeks.
+Time required to learn Santali is 44 weeks while to learn Navajo time required is 88 weeks.